ajaymin28/BrainCoder/README.md

 # BrainCoder
-Learning subject invaraient EEG features for visual stimuli classification and understanding.
+Learning subject invariant EEG features for visual stimuli classification and understanding.

 Baselines are compared with NICE-EEG.